dexterklui/notes/Computer/Backend/sql.md

 ### What is a Transaction?

+- Only for DML, not for DDL or DCL.
+(Though for some DCL, you can revert)
 - A **_transaction_** is a sequence of operations that is executed as a single unit of work.
 - A transaction is a collection of operations that performs a single logical function in a database application.
 - A transaction must obey the [**_ACID Properties_**](#acid-properties)

+### When is a Transaction Committed?

+If you don't begin a transaction, any modification is committed when one of three scenarios happen:

+- You exit (you disconnect from the server)
+- Session expires (server makes you disconnected from the server)
+- You COMMIT

+Therefore, especially when you are doing `UPDATE` and `DELETE`, you should begin a transaction.
+In fact, you should almost never run these commands manually to a production server.

+### Auto-commit

+If auto-commit is turned on, every single modification is auto-committed.

+In MySQL:

+`SET autocommit = 0` turns off auto-commit.

 ### ACID Properties